 On appeal, the court first addressed Mr. Landry’s claim that the $8,000 cap should not apply because the acts committed by his employer pre-dated the 2003 amendment creating the caps.
 But the court stated that, since Mr. Landry and his employer entered into a stipulation after 2003, all claims for penalties that existed at that time merged into the stipulation, becoming a judgment of the WCJ.
 From that entry of stipulated judgment, only penalties that arose afterward could be assessed.
 The law governing an award of penalties applies as written when the act gave rise to those penalties.

 In terms of the medical reimbursement claims, the court looked to the Louisiana Administrative Code.
-This fee schedule requires that non-professional family members be trained by a health care provider.
+This fee schedule requires that a health care provider train non-professional family members.
 Furthermore, ordinary household duties are not reimbursed.
-Services in the nature of trained hospital or nursing home professionals are reimbursed, and the medical evidence must appropriately identify the value of the provided services.
+Services like trained hospital or nursing home professionals are reimbursed, and the medical evidence must appropriately identify the value of the provided services.

 The court also rejected Mr. Landry’s claim for accelerated benefits.
-Turning to the definitions of penalties set forth in the statute, the court stated they do not apply to Mr. Landry’s medical benefits because they are not “installments” under the statute.
+Turning to the definitions of penalties outlined in the statute, the court stated they do not apply to Mr. Landry’s medical benefits because they are not “installments” under the statute.

 The court affirmed the Workers’ Compensation Judge’s judgment.

-At the Lavis Law Firm, we represent injured employees seeking recovery under Louisiana workers’ compensation laws.
+At the Lavis Law Firm – Personal Injury & Accident Attorney, we represent injured employees seeking recovery under Louisiana workers’ compensation laws.
 Contact our office today, toll-free at 1-866-558-9151 or online.

 More Blog Posts: